 Don’t access forums in an unauthorized manner

-If you come across a forum on the dark web that requires credentials to access, do not attempt to evade the authorization requirements.
+If you come across a forum on the dark web that requires credentials to access, do not attempt to evade the authorization requirements, as the Department of Justice notes:

 “Access Forums Lawfully: Accessing a forum in an unauthorized manner, such as by exploiting a vulnerability or by using stolen credentials, can implicate the CFAA and statutes like the Access Device Fraud statute (18 U.S.C. § 1029).”